predict-idlab/gssp_web_app/Readme.md

 This repository contains the web app implementation that was utilized to collect data in order to assess the acoustic properties of the *Ghent Semi-spontaneous Speech Paradigm* (GSSP), a new speech acquisition methodology in which participants were asked to describe images with a constant emotional load.

-89 Dutch-speaking participants fulfilled the web-app speech acquistion, which were enrolled through leveraging the researchers their network and the [prolific](https://www.prolific.co/) platform.
+89 Dutch-speaking participants fulfilled the web-app speech acquisition, which were enrolled through leveraging the researchers' network and the [prolific](https://www.prolific.co/) platform.

 **relevant links**:
-- The dataset can be found on [Kaggle](https://kaggle.com/datasets/b5f57e5896f6035b509bd335c062166df0560ff637fd62196a5356c0d425c081)
+- The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/jonvdrdo/gssp-web-app-data)
 - a preprint of the manuscript can be found on [psyarxiv]()
 - The the GSSP dataset [analysis notebooks]()